 2) The Home Buyer chooses the Title Company (closing agent) and agrees to pay for the Owner's Title Policy and Charges (again, based on the purchase price of the home).
 The Buyer would still pay for the Lender's Title Policy as well in this scenario.

 3) For Cash purchases Only- No title insurance is required and both Buyer and Seller can agree that no policy will be purchased or issued at closing.
 We DO NOT EVER recommend this route, as it offers NO protection to the new homeowner for any future issues that may arise from title problems that could have been missed or mistakenly assigned to the property.
 Title insurance protects your interest in the property you purchase, in the event an unpaid mortgage from a prior owner shows up after closing, erroneous liens, or other 'title clouds' that could question your ownership rights for the home.
 Remember, the fee for title insurance is a ONE-TIME premium you pay at closing, to protect one of your most VALUABLE assets.
 In our opinion, buying title insurance for your home is a small price to pay to protect it.

-*Disclaimer- We are Realtors here at Sandy Hartmann & Associates.
-We do not collect any fees, kickbacks, or other commission/bonuses for recommending title insurance.
+*Disclaimer- We are Realtors here at The Sandy Hartmann Group.
+We do not collect any fees, kickbacks, or other commissions/bonuses for recommending title insurance.
 Title insurance is purchased from a Title Company or Law Firm that facilitates your home closing.